ianmackenzie/elm-units/README.md

 # elm-units

-> Simple, safe and convenient unit types and conversions for Elm

 *Note*: This package has not yet been published!

 `elm-units` is useful if you want to store, pass around, convert between,